Dan-in-CA/SIP/README.md

 ospi
 ====

-An improved Python port of the Arduino based OpenSprinkler firmware V 1.8.3.
+An improved Python port of the Arduino based OpenSprinkler firmware, originally based on V 1.8.3.
-This folder contains a fork of OpenSprinkler Pi written by Dan Kimberling making better use of the power of Python.
+This is an updated version of OpenSprinkler Pi started by Dan Kimberling making better use of the power of Python.

 -----------------------------------------------------------------
-OpenSprinkler Py (ospi) Interval Program Demo<br/>
+OpenSprinkler Pi (ospi) Interval Program Demo<br/>
 Creative Commons Attribution-ShareAlike 3.0 license<br/>
 July 2014